Legalities of Sexual Harassment in the Workplace

 A Q&A Session with Our Online MJ-LEL Program Director

 Joel Wm.
-Friedman is the Jack M. Gordon Professor of Procedural Law and Jurisdiction at Tulane University Law School and program director for the school’s Master of Jurisprudence in Labor and Employment Law (MJ-LEL) program.
+Friedman is the Jack M. Gordon Professor of Procedural Law and Jurisdiction at Tulane University Law School and program director for the school’s Master of Jurisprudence in Labor & Employment Law (MJ-LEL) program.
 A J.D. graduate of Yale Law School, he joined the Tulane faculty in 1976 and is an internationally renowned expert in employee discrimination and labor and employment laws.

 In response to the recent media spotlight on high-profile sexual harassment cases, Professor Friedman took an opportunity to address specific questions about how business leaders, corporations and human resources departments can discourage crude and inappropriate behavior in the workplace while also protecting themselves from liability with comprehensive anti-harassment policies.

 What is the legal definition of sexual harassment in the workplace?